SanjayDookhoo/nodejs-better-console/README.md

 -   Timestamp for console message
 -   File path, file name, and line number for console message call
 -   Automatic traversal to location of console.log command via CTRL + LEFT CLICK.
     -   Caveat: This has only been confirmed to work with vscode, where the `node.js` script is executed in the terminal provided by vscode.
-(Open vscode terminal: ctrl + ` )
+(Open vscode terminal: CTRL + ` )
 -   Viewing Objects of all depth levels
 -   Filtering log messages by any of the following method types: ['debug', 'log', 'warn', 'error']
 -   Filtering console output.
     -   Works exactly as you would expect if you used the browser filter functionality.
 Supported: JS Primitive Datatypes, Arrays, Objects, Functions (Function Name), Classes (Class Name)

 # Javascript Support